alexandercerutti/passkit-generator/README.md

 ### API Documentation

-This package comes with an [API documentation](./API.md), that makes available a series of methods to create and customize passes.
+This package comes with an [API Documentation Reference](https://github.com/alexandercerutti/passkit-generator/wiki/API-Documentation-Reference), available in wiki, that makes available a series of methods to create and customize passes.

 ---